-Have you always wanted to build a wine cellar in your home?
-Maybe convert a closet or a little niche under the stairs?
-We can help with everything you need – big or small – to build your dream wine cellar in any size space.
+Have you always wanted to know how to build a wine cellar?
+Maybe convert a closet or under the stairs?
+With 25+ years of experience, WineRacks.com is here to help build your dream wine cellar in any space, on any budget.
+Wine Cellar Construction Guide outlines best wine storage practices.

-- Passive Wine Cellar – no environmental temperature or humidity control
+- Passive Wine Cellar: no environmental temperature/ humidity control

-- Active Wine Cellar – active environmental control of temperature and humidity
+- Active Wine Cellar: environmental control of temperature/ humidity

 Whether you have a Passive or Active Wine Cellar, we recommend an average temperature of 55 degrees Fahrenheit for all wine storage.
 Cooler temperatures won’t damage your wine but will slow its development.
 Keep in mind, a temperature of 65 degrees or more will have a negative effect on wine the longer it’s stored.